kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/11-add-3rd-party-editor/01-add-ckeditor-component.md

 1. `AddGenealogy` page and you'll see WYSIWYG
 2. Type into box
 3. Highlight words you typed
-4. Select `bold` or anyformatting you want
+4. Select `bold` or any formatting you want
-5. Use the React dev toolbar to see that html is being stored in the state
+5. Use the React dev toolbar to see that html is being stored in the `state`

 ## Problem - We need to output HTML in the React UI
 * Just use the `dangerouslySetInnerHTML` attribute